-- 352.2.1 Disqualification should be used only for infractions with a clear impact on the final result of a competition. - 352.2.2 In addition, competitors should automatically be disqualified if they: - participate in the competition under false pretences - either jeopardize the security of persons or property or actually causes injury or damage - run more than one leg in a Relay competition (ICR art.
+- Disqualification should be used only for infractions with a clear impact on the final result of a competition. - In addition, competitors should automatically be disqualified if they: - participate in the competition under false pretences - either jeopardize the security of persons or property or actually causes injury or damage - run more than one leg in a Relay competition (ICR art.
 327.1.1) - 352.2.3 Competitors who receive a second written reprimand in the same season will be automatically disqualified.
 Written reprimands given during the season are not valid in the JWSC, WSC and OWG periods.
-Written reprimands given during JWSC, WSC or OWG are valid until the end of the season.
+Written

-- 352.2.4 During stage events or first part of pursuit competitions, an offence that is normally sanctioned with a DSQ can instead be sanctioned by a time penalty (see ICR art.
-352.4.2).
-Using DSQ or time penalty will be the Jury's decision. - 352.2.5 After disqualification, the competitor's name will be shown on a revised result list indicating his/her status as DSQ and no times must be printed for this competitor. - 352.2.6 In Sprint and Team sprint competition, if an infraction leads to disqualification and that infraction caused another competitor (or team) not to advance to the next round, the Jury may allow the competitor (or team) to proceed into the next round.
-In this case, the competitor or team concerned will start in the least favorable start position. - 352.2.67 Competitors disqualified in Sprints heats at Sprint competitions will keep their qualification result and will not be disqualified from qualification result list.
+- reprimands given during JWSC, WSC, ROL JWSC, ROL WSC or OWG are valid until the end of the season. - During stage events or first part of pursuit competitions, team sprint competitions or relay competitions 352.4.2 can apply. - 352.2.5 After disqualification, the competitor's name will be shown on a revised result list indicating his/her status as DSQ and no times must be printed for this competitor. - 352.2.6 Competitors disqualified in Sprints heats at Sprint competitions will keep their qualification result and will not be disqualified from qualification result list.